katisunray/katisunray.github.io/src/content/products/mugs.md

 - Thoughtfully designed and printed in Ontario, Canada.
 Illustrations were hand-drawn and most of the writting was handwritten in Toronto.
 - Explore the products in the links below.
-- Order timeline: 10 business days to process (2 weeks) + shipping (additional shipping cost).
+- Looking for a specific product you don’t see in our online store?
+Email us with your request (or the SKU number below) and we’ll get back to you.
-- Email us with your favourite illustration and quantity to place an order.
+- Order timeline (if product is not available in our online store): 10 business days to process + shipping (additional shipping cost)

 **Details**